MariannaMangat/Data_Analytics_Projects/Week4-Homework-Pandas/README.md

 ## Background

-The data dive continues!

-Now, it's time to take what you've learned about Python Pandas and apply it to new situations.
-For this assignment, you'll need to complete **1 of 2**  Data Challenges.
-Once again, it's your choice which you choose.
-Just be sure to give it your all -- as the skills you hone will become powerful tools in your data analytics tool belt.

-## Option 1: Heroes of Pymoli
+Heroes of Pymoli

 ![Fantasy](Images/Fantasy.jpg)

-Congratulations!
-After a lot of hard work in the data munging mines, you've landed a job as Lead Analyst for an independent gaming company.
 You've been assigned the task of analyzing the data for their most recent fantasy game Heroes of Pymoli.

 Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
 As a first task, the company would like you to generate a report that breaks down the game's purchasing data into meaningful insights.